Baryka007/GearBench/README.md

 ## 🧪 Alpha Debug Notes

-GearBench is currently in **alpha release**, and includes a visible console window during execution.
+GearBench is currently in **beta release**, and includes a visible console window during execution.
 This is intentional and allows for easier debugging and community feedback.

 ### Reporting Issues